 What more can you ask for?

 Check out the Borgarfjörður Museum.
 It is a great place to get to know the culture of Iceland.
-Their exhibition, Children Throughout a Century, gives a great overview of everyday life in Iceland in the 20th century using photographs of children and their surroundings.
+Their exhibitions provide insight into life in Iceland from different perspectives in different time periods.
 They have reconstructed a room from an old turf house where you can experience first-hand what it was like living in one.
 Also, their exhibition about Icelandic birds called Oh, to be a Bird! is absolutely amazing.

-At tea time, enjoy the view to the mountains over a cup of coffee and a pastry at the local bakery, Geirabakarí.
+At tea time, enjoy the view of the mountains over a cup of coffee and a pastry at the local bakery, Geirabakarí.
+You MUST try the chocolate-covered cinnamon bun, it’s the best in the country.
 Ben Stiller turned the bakery into a Papa John’s Pizza for three days while filming The Secret Life of Walter Mitty.
-You MUST try the chocolate covered cinnamon bun, it’s the best in the country.

 Drop by Ljómalind, the local farmers’ market, on the way out of town to the north.
 They sell local crafts and food products from the West of Iceland, such as wool products, herbal ointments, jams, candy, beef, ice cream, cheese and toys.
-It’s all home made from local materials and the variety is amazing.
-Ljómalind is open from 12:00 – 17:00 every day during winter and from 10-18 in summer.
+It’s all homemade from local materials, and the variety is amazing.
+Ljómalind is open every day from 10-18.